 Temples of Cooch Behar

-Any ancient town in India can not be without temples that hold its cultural past intact.
-Cooch Behar has many temples, but these are the ones I visited :
+Any ancient town in India cannot be without temples that hold its cultural past intact.
+The historical town has many temples, but these are the ones I visited:

 Madan Mohan Bari

 The main deity at Madan Mohan temple is Krishna.
 A brass idol of Krishna playing the flute dressed in yellow clothes and surrounded by yellow marigolds is the center of attraction.
-The royal family of Cooch Behar used to preside over all the rituals of this temple.
-Now, I am told the district commissioner performs this duty as none of the royal family members live here anymore.
+The royal family used to preside over all the rituals of this temple.
+Now, I am told the district commissioner performs this duty as none of the royal family members lives here anymore.

 Opposite the temple is a small tank with arched pavilion around it.